Asymptotic behavior of Carleman weight functions and application to controllability: Asymptotic behavior of smooth functions

 \end{lemma} It is possible to generalize the above product rule for the difference and average operators. \begin{proposition} Let $u$ and $v$ be two smooth functions and $n\in\mathbb{N}$.
 Then, it holds a Leibniz rule for the difference operator given by

 Moreover, for the average operator, we have

-\end{proposition} \begin{proof} The proof follows from induction. \end{proof} \begin{remark} Note that \eqref{eq:discrete:leibniz:average} is stated for an even power although by using \eqref{A:product} it can be considered the odd case. \end{remark} Our first result states the asymptotic behavior of a smooth function when several iterations of the discrete operator are applied, which is an extension for the higher dimension of \cite[Proposition 4.1]{LOP-2020}. \begin{proposition} \textbf{} Let $f$ be a smooth function defined in a neighborhood of $\overline{\Omega}$.
-For $i\in\llbracket 1,d\rrbracket$ we have
+\end{proposition} \begin{proof} The proof follows by induction, with the base case given by Lemma \ref{base:case}. \end{proof} \begin{remark} Note that \eqref{eq:discrete:leibniz:average} is stated for an even power, although by using \eqref{A:product} the odd case can also be handled. \end{remark} Our first result states the asymptotic behavior of a smooth function when several iterations of the discrete operator are applied, which is a higher-dimension extension of \cite[Proposition 4.1]{LOP-2020}. \begin{proposition} Let $f$ be a smooth function defined in a neighborhood of $\overline{\Omega}$.
+For $i\in\{ 1,\ldots,d\}$ we have